magenta-aps/osdatascanner/docs/dev-environment.md

 uses.

-linting for specific lines or rules can be done with /* jshint -<error-code> */, however a developer should write the reson for disabling a specific rule.
+linting for specific lines or rules can be done with /* jshint -<error-code> */, however a developer should write the reason for disabling a specific rule.

 Python: Linting checks are done for python as well, the test are based on PEP 8 standards implemented through flake8 and bugbear.
-Furthermore there are static code analyzers that evaluate the commited code based on three complexity metrics:
+Furthermore, there are static code analyzers that evaluate the commited code based on three complexity metrics:

-Cognitive complexcity: a metric for how readable a piece of code is. this can be reduced by reducing nested loops and if -statements.
+Cognitive complexity: a metric for how readable a piece of code is. this can be reduced by reducing nested loops and if -statements.

 Cyclomatic complexity: a fancy way of saying how many paths your code can take, it helps us see how testable a piece of code is.
-Commonly a good cyclomatic number for a method would be less than 15, when it reaches 16-30 this is normally a sign that the code is not easy to test and it should be considered reducing its complexity.
-30 to 50 should be stricly prohibited.
+Commonly a good cyclomatic number for a method would be less than 15, when it reaches 16-30 this is normally a sign that the code is not easy to test, and it should be considered reducing its complexity.
+30 to 50 should be strictly prohibited.
 Above 75 is an indicator for each change may trigger a 'bad fix'. https://betterembsw.blogspot.com/2014/06/avoid-high-cyclomatic-complexity.html

-Expressive complexcity: a way to measure how complex individual statements are.
+Expressive complexity: a way to measure how complex individual statements are.
 Ideally they should not have a value higher than 7.

 Linting can be checked locally by installing: